 Work is actually underway to clear up paths criss-crossing the Peloponnese to create a 1,500km trail linking major archaeological sites and landmarks across the country, which will include such destinations as Nafplio, Olympia, Mystras, Sparta, Mt Parnonas and Mt Taigetos, among others.
 The network has been named Mythical Trails and is inspired by Greek mythology.

-One of these routes opened this year: the Pan Trails, inspired by the Ancient Greek god Pan, which starts from Menalon and runs through Gortynia towards Ancient Olympia.
+One of these routes opened recently: the Pan Trails, inspired by the Ancient Greek god Pan, which starts from Menalon and runs through Gortynia towards Ancient Olympia.

 Who was Pan, by the way?
 Half man and half goat, Pan was born in the woods of Arcadia and is the Greek god of the wilderness, pasture lands, shepherds, and flocks.
 Due to this no temples were built in his honor, instead he was worshipped in nature, caves and the forests.
 Pan is also connected to fertility and the season of spring.